View the high-res version of the above image.

 Also known as spray blocking and blocking with mist.
 Spritz liberally with water, especially the edges, then spread out on a toweled surface to dry.
-Use a bath towel on a flat surface; the towel will provide some friction that I find in most cases replaces the need for pins.2.
-Damp Block
+Use a bath towel on a flat surface; the towel offers some friction that I find in most cases replaces the need for pins.

 This method is my personal favorite.
 I blogged about it back in 2010.
 I also combine it with methods 3 or 4 below: usually I damp block every 6″ to 12″ of rows while I’m crocheting, and then do a final wet block when you’ve completed the project.
 I like damp blocking partly because it’s the most portable, and partly because it’s fast.
+It works great for the types of yarn I tend to work with: bamboo, rayon, and plant fibers in general; also merino and alpaca.
 For most of the year here in humid Florida, wet things simply take too long to dry.

 3. Wet Block